 This makes it easier!
 In Google Scholar, look for the down arrow box in the search bar on the right side.
 Here it shows a box with various fields.
 Now, go look for search based on authors or customize it by keywords or dates.

-If the search is performed and you can find the arrow underneath the search bar and here click on advanced search.
+If the search engine is performed and you can find the arrow underneath the search bar and here click on advanced search.
 On exploring the field box, one has various choices to pick from.
 View upon citations or libraries.
 Have a school library?
 Look for any search through the library.
 Not satisfied, customize it still more by time or relevance.

 If you want to have some search in your library, click on the save link in the description and that saves your search automatically to your library.